ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 Preferences: You can set the default for uploads and/or downloads to High-speed.

+Downloads using Aspera high-speed will incur additional egress charges.
+For more information, see

 Advanced Preferences: You can limit bandwidth for uploads and downloads by default.